If you are overwhelmed, you aren't alone.

 "After I get training, I always think, Is this right for us?
 Should we do this?
 What's most important?"

 You need to learn how to do this yourself.

-You need to learn how to make strategic decisions, and to build marketing into the core of your nonprofit's operations.
+And it doesn't solve the problem, because YOU need to learn how to make strategic decisions, and to build marketing into the core of your nonprofit's operations.

 What you really need is a mentor.